dustinpfister/blog_posts/_posts/threejs-grouping-mesh-objects.md

 Grouping is a useful in three.js projects, don't forget that it is also something that you can do with anything in three.js that inherits from the Object3D class.
 So not only can you use grouping with Mesh Object instances, it can also be done with things like lights, and cameras, and also even additional groups.

-One thing that might be work checking out next is one of my threejs example posts, [including one where I have made a crude model of sorts that is a group of groups where each nested group is a bunch of mesh objects that from a biplane](/2021/02/18/threejs-examples-biplane-group/) of sorts.
+One thing that might be work checking out next is one of my [threejs example](/2021/02/19/threejs-examples/) posts, [including one where I have made a crude model of sorts that is a group of groups where each nested group is a bunch of mesh objects that from a biplane](/2021/02/18/threejs-examples-biplane-group/) of sorts.
+There are a number of additional other examples that I have made like that where I am using groups as a way to make weird, simple models, which I have to admit is a little fun.
 There are all kinds of things that can be done with threejs groups that are pretty fun, and so far I have only scratched the surface of what can be done.